 The use of campus bulletin boards is restricted to institutional information, as defined by NFI instructors and staff.
-Bulletin boards may not be used for commercial advertising or other noninstitutional related information.
-Such materials will be removed immediately and without notice to the sponsoring Examples: Instructional group. information includes syllabi, assignments, information about lectures or events related to the content of the subject units, or other relevant materials posted by the instructors.
-Other school related material includes notices about classes, meetings, scholarships, workshops, employment opportunities; or lectures, exhibits, or performances sponsored by NFI.
+Bulletin boards may not be used for commercial advertising or other non-institutional related information.
+Such materials will be removed immediately and without notice to the sponsoring group.
+Examples: Instructional information includes syllabi, assignments, information about lectures or events related to the content of the subject units, or other relevant materials posted by the instructors.
+Other school related material includes notices about classes, meetings, scholarships, workshops, study or employment opportunities; or lectures, exhibits, or performances sponsored by NFI.